Oumaimamam/numerical-methods-controlvariate-exercise/README.md

 Implement a class with the following properties:

 - It implements the interface `net.finmath.montecarlo.assetderivativevaluation.products.AssetMonteCarloProduct`.
-- It has a constructor taking the argument list `(final double maturity, final double strike, final TimeDiscretization timesForAveraging)` or `(final Double maturity, final Double strike, final TimeDiscretization timesForAveraging)`.
+- It has a constructor taking the argument list `(final double maturity, final double strike, final TimeDiscretization timesForAveraging, Double callOrPutSign)` or `(final Double maturity, final Double strike, final TimeDiscretization timesForAveraging, double callOrPutSign)`.
 - The `getValue` method returns the value of the corresponding Asian option using a control variate for the Black-Scholes model.

-The payoff of the Asian option is max(1/n * sum S(T_i)-K,0) paid in T, where T_i are the times in `timesForAveraging`, n is the number of times in `timesForAveraging`, T is `maturity` and K is `strike`.
+The payoff of the Asian call option is max(1/n * sum S(T_i)-K,0) paid in T, where T_i are the times in `timesForAveraging`, n is the number of times in `timesForAveraging`, T is `maturity` and K is `strike`.

+The payoff of the Asian put option is max(K - 1/n * sum S(T_i),0) paid in T, where T_i are the times in `timesForAveraging`, n is the number of times in `timesForAveraging`, T is `maturity` and K is `strike`.

+Your implementation should cover call and put by implementing the payoff max( sign * ( 1/n * sum S(T_i) - K ),0) paid in T, where T_i are the times in `timesForAveraging`, n is the number of times in `timesForAveraging`, T is `maturity` and K is `strike` and sign is either +1 or -1.

 And most importantly